Philosophy of Nature

 Books, Philosophy of Nature

-Concepts of Place, Space, and the Nature of Physical Existence
+Concepts of Place, Space, Matter, and the Nature of Physical Existence

 I argue we cannot understand the meaning of the concepts of place and space, and their impact on our understanding of the nature of reality, without considering the meaning of other basic concepts that are co-implicated with and necessary for understanding the very concepts of place and space.
 That was particularly evident ever since I introduced Julian Barbour’s scientific history…